SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{mbodied} intelligence has emerged as a key research frontier due to its potential to substantially improve productivity.
-However, most existing work focuses on single-robot locomotion~\cite{luo2023phc, luo2023pulse} and isolated object manipulation~\cite{luo2024omnigrasp, tessler2024maskedmimic}.
-In contrast, future large-scale deployments will require robots to operate synergistically in shared and dynamic environments.
+\IEEEPARstart{E}{mbodied} intelligence has emerged as a key research frontier due to its substantial potentiality.
+Most existing work focuses on single-robot locomotion~\cite{luo2023phc, luo2023pulse} and isolated object manipulation~\cite{luo2024omnigrasp, tessler2024maskedmimic}.
+But future large-scale deployments will require robots to operate synergistically.
 In such settings, two capabilities are crucial: \textbf{cooperative manipulation} for multi-robot collaboration and \textbf{precise control} for reliable motion execution.
-Developing these capabilities is essential for advancing from isolated robotic skills to synergistic multi-agent systems capable of complex real-world tasks.
+Developing these capabilities is essential for advancing from isolated robotic skills to synergistic multi-agent systems.

-Despite their importance, robust cooperative manipulation and precise control remain challenging to achieve.
+Despite their importance, robust cooperative manipulation and precise control remain challenging.
 A key limitation lies in the scarcity of high-quality large-scale datasets that capture human--object--human interactions (HOHI).
 Most existing datasets focus on single-person motion~\cite{mahmood2019amass}, dual-human interaction~\cite{liang2024intergen, xu2024interx}, and human--object interaction (HOI)~\cite{taheri2020grab, jiang2024autonomous, jiang2024trumans}, while available HOHI data~\cite{liu2025core4d} is limited in scale and often ill-suited for learning physically grounded control policies.
-In addition, cooperative manipulation is inherently much more complex than single-agent manipulation: the joint action space grows exponentially with the number of agents, leading to pronounced difficulties in optimization, convergence, and training stability.
-As a result, even methods that perform well in restricted settings often struggle to generalize to diverse interaction patterns, novel object geometries, and unseen coordination scenarios.
+In addition, cooperative manipulation is much more complex than single-agent manipulation.
+The joint action space grows exponentially with the number of agents, leading to pronounced difficulties in optimization, convergence, and training stability.
+As a result, even SOTA methods often struggle to generalize to diverse interaction patterns, novel object geometries, and unseen coordination scenarios.